Peterborough ditch murders: Court proceedings

 In November 2013, Dennehy pleaded guilty to all three murders and two further attempted murders.
 Her sister Maria was unsurprised by the guilty plea and said, "I think she did that to control the situation.
 She likes people to know she's the boss."
 Dennehy was held on remand at HM Prison Bronzefield.
 Assessing psychiatrists later diagnosed Dennehy with psychopathic, anti-social and borderline personality disorders.
 The trial began at the Old Bailey in London where Dennehy could be seen laughing during proceedings, stating, "I have pleaded guilty, and that's that" when questioned about her decision.
 At one point during her trial, Dennehy stood up and told presiding Mr Justice Spencer "I don't wanna be controlled by anybody.
 I don't want to be controlled by my lawyers, by the police, by anybody.".

 On 28 February 2014, Mr Justice Spencer called Dennehy a "cruel, calculating, selfish and manipulative serial killer" and sentenced her to life imprisonment with an additional order that she should never be released due to the premeditation of each murder.
 Spencer said further that Dennehy was sadomasochistic and lacked the normal range of human emotions.
 Dennehy was the third woman in the UK to be given a whole life tariff, after Myra Hindley and Rosemary West.

-Two men, Richards, 47, and Leslie Layton, 36, stood trial charged with a range of crimes relating to assisting Dennehy.
+Two men, Gary Stretch (formerly known as Gary Richards), 47, and Leslie Layton, 36, stood trial charged with a range of crimes relating to assisting Dennehy.
 Both decided not to give evidence in their defence.
 The jury began deliberation on 4 February 2014.
 On 10 February, Richards was found guilty of attempted murder, and Layton was found guilty of perverting the course of justice.
 On 12 February, Layton and Richards were convicted of all other charges.

 Richards was sentenced at the Old Bailey alongside Dennehy to life imprisonment, with a recommended minimum term of 19 years.
 Layton was sentenced to a total of 14 years, and Robert Moore, 55, who admitted to assisting an offender, received a three-year prison sentence.